kithminrw/kithminrw/README.md

     - [FDTD 101 Youtube](https://www.youtube.com/watch?v=N1ohReRScls&list=PL7kxN4u_N9HGMhaR4SrTUro8VUmEjWNnI)
     - [FDTD 101 Flexcompute](https://www.flexcompute.com/fdtd101/)

+### EarEEG-BASIC
+##### Initiated in 2025
+- CMOS Biomedical ASIC for Simultaneous Electrode-Skin Impedance Measurement and Motion Artifact Removal in Ear-EEG platforms.

 ### BraiNeoCare
 ##### Initiated back in 2020 in the Biomedical Research and Innovation Collective (theBRIC), which was an innovation platform for talented undergraduates.
 - A Low-cost EEG Amplifier for Long Term Neonatal Neurological Disorder Management - Towards AI Powered Infancy Epilepsy Screening.
-- The goal is to develop an affordable system that is capable of acquiring and monitoring real-time EEG signal data of neonates, and is aimed towards increasing the efficiency of long term neonatal epilepsy screening.
+- The goal is to develop an affordable system that is capable of acquiring and monitoring real-time EEG signal data of neonates, and is aimed towards increasing the efficiency of long-term neonatal epilepsy screening.
 - The project is currently on-going;
-  - The project was taken forward by a group of undergraduates in 2023 as an FYP | [Repo](https://github.com/Dinuka-1999/BraiNeoCare) | [IEEE SMC Paper](https://arxiv.org/pdf/2406.16908)
+  - The project was taken forward by a group of undergraduates in 2023 as an FYP | [Repo](https://github.com/Dinuka-1999/BraiNeoCare) | [IEEE SMC Paper](https://ieeexplore.ieee.org/abstract/document/10831030)
+  - The project was further taken forward by a group of undergraduates in 2024 as an FYP |

 ### IntelliScope
 ##### Initiated back in 2020 in the Biomedical Research and Innovation Collective (theBRIC), which was an innovation platform for talented undergraduates.
 - A Low-cost AI Powered Stethoscope for Cardiovascular Disease Management in Resource-Constrained Environments.
 - The device is aimed to affordably help increase the screening of congenital heart diseases in the community.
 It can also be wirelessly utilized in COVID-19 related situations.
-- The project won the First Runner-up Award at the 2020 CASS COVID-19 Special Student Design Competition and was presented on the opening day of ISCAS 2020 for the Student Design Competition Session - [Presentation](https://drive.google.com/file/d/1RztRsTyAFzcmgW8hmfYzrs6aW5AQ1shj/view?usp=sharing) | [Paper](https://drive.google.com/file/d/19LmnasU0Bx8yN8EaQ_rB5XG1ntNo3QxQ/view) | [Paper](https://www.youtube.com/watch?v=bDfqPbMdl5g)
+- The project won the First Runner-up Award at the 2020 CASS COVID-19 Special Student Design Competition and was presented on the opening day of ISCAS 2020 for the Student Design Competition Session - [Presentation](https://drive.google.com/file/d/1RztRsTyAFzcmgW8hmfYzrs6aW5AQ1shj/view?usp=sharing) | [Paper](https://drive.google.com/file/d/19LmnasU0Bx8yN8EaQ_rB5XG1ntNo3QxQ/view) | [Video](https://www.youtube.com/watch?v=bDfqPbMdl5g)
 - The project is currently on-going;
   - The project was taken forward by a group of undergraduates in 2024 as an FYP | [Repo](https://github.com/intelliscope-ai) | [IEEE ISCAS Paper](https://ieeexplore.ieee.org/document/9401093)